 Spring Blooms in Oceanside

-Each spring this little lake hidden in the backroads of Nanoose Bay is bursting with colour.
-This hidden gem is hard to find and not well-known, which is why its part of our member-only articles.
-If you are a paying member, click on this link (and log in) to read all about it: Rhododendron Lake.
+Each spring, this little lake hidden in the backroads of Nanoose Bay is bursting with colour.
+This hidden gem is hard to find and not well-known, which is why it’s part of our member-only articles.
+If you are a hidden gem member, click on this link (and log in) to read about it: Rhododendron Lake.
 (Or sign up to do so!).

 Location: 2179 Island Hwy